 ResponsibilitiesCommittee members selected for SOL Assessment Committees are expected to:

-- Serve a one-year term and attend all daily scheduled meetings in their entirety (see schedule-This is a PDF document.);
+- Serve a one-year term and attend all daily scheduled meetings in their entirety (refer to schedule-This is a Word document.);

 - Sign a Non-Disclosure/Conflict of Interest Agreement;